aianasev/cprg306-assignments/README.md

-After downloading open "App" folder for npm run dev to work
+After downloading, open "App" folder and do the npm run dev command in there